Black-and-yellow broadbill: Taxonomy and systematics

-The black-and-yellow broadbill is one of two species currently placed in the genus Eurylaimus, in the typical broadbill family Eurylamidae, a family of nine tropical species native to Southeast Asia.
+The black-and-yellow broadbill is one of two species currently placed in the genus Eurylaimus, in the typical broadbill family Eurylamidae, a family of ten tropical species native to Southeast Asia.
 Based on a 2017 study by the Brazilian researcher Alexandre Selvatti and colleagues, its closest relative is the banded broadbill.
 These two species are most closely related to a clade formed by the black-and-red and silver-breasted broadbills, and all three genera form a sister clade to the genus Sarcophanops.
 This clade is sister to one formed by the long-tailed broadbill and dusky broadbill.
 Both of these clades are sister to Grauer's broadbill.
 An earlier 2006 study by Robert Moyle and colleagues also found strong support for these relationships, but did not sample the wattled broadbill.
 The following cladogram shows phylogenetic relationships among the Eurylaimidae, based on the 2017 study:

 No subspecies of the black-and-yellow broadbill are currently recognised, but populations from the Banyak Islands and West Borneo have sometimes been treated as distinct subspecies named E. o. mecistus and E. o. kalamantan, respectively.
 However, all of the species' populations show significant variation in appearance between individuals, making the recognition of subspecies inadvisable.